andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 !!!
 WORK IN PROGRESS!!!

+// KLAD

+Consuming the situation that you created merely for the purpose to consume it in the first place.
+At the cost of anyone or anything as long as you think you get away with it.

+//

 This is an evolving view of society, what it should be, society as a non-social construct, that serves to help people live together on this planet ethically.
 The ethics should be described by the construct called society itself.